AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 <img src="media/image38.png" style="width:7in;height:2.46667in" />

-1. Hover on the wiring next to the If Condition (1) activity and Click on “+” Sign and select the “Assign” Activity
+1. Hover on the wiring next to the If Condition (1) Action and Click on “+” Sign and select the “Assign” Action

     Provide a name for the Assign Action as “AssignVBCSPOId”